a2nt/nginx-security/README.md

 + /path/to/repository/frameworks/security.conf

 ## Sniffer automatical Banning
+* Be careful it may ban search engine bots.
+* Take a look to TO-DO at ban-sniffers.sh script to do reverse IP checks.
+* Wiping /var/logs/nginx/ban-sniffer.log + ./blacklist-update.sh will reset bans.

 As I said it logs very suspicious sniffers into /var/logs/nginx/ban-sniffer.log

 If u will run /path/to/repository/ban-sniffers.sh it will parse /var/logs/nginx/ban-sniffer.log and ban sniffers by IP.